jimken123/soda/steps_versioned_docs/version-v0.17.0/Relativity/RelativityCreateField.md

 ---
-title: RelativityCreateField Step | Sequence Connector for Relativity Documentation
+title: RelativityCreateField Step | Phoenix Connector for Relativity Documentation
 sidebar_label: RelativityCreateField
 description: Creates a new Fixed Length Field and returns the ArtifactId of that field.
-Use this step to easily automate forensic and e-discovery workflows using Sequence.
+Use this step to easily automate forensic and e-discovery workflows using Phoenix.
 tags: [Step, Relativity]
 hide_title: true
 hide_table_of_contents: true